erasmus-without-paper/ewp-specs-api-mt-mobilities/README.md

 the Directoriate-General Education and Culture Unit (DG EAC) of the European Commission.
 However, the specification itself does not limit the number of hosts.

-It allows external clients to report list of their mobilities to Mobility Tool+.
+It allows external clients to report their mobilities to Mobility Tool+.

 Security